 But small is the gate and narrow the road that leads to life, and only a few find it.
 (Matthew 7:14)

-Somehow our idea of “accepting Christ” does not sound to me like a road.
+To me, the idea of “accepting Christ” does not sound like a road.
 When we say that all people who have “accepted Christ” will live forever in God’s Presence, are we considering what is true generally speaking of Christian people?
-Do all reveal the Life of Christ in their personality?
+Do all reveal the Life of Christ in their personalities?

 I believe that individual wrote the truth.
 I wonder how many professing Christians in our day actually have attained to eternal life.

-If we are to answer that question, I think we are going to have to think about eternal life somewhat differently than we do.
+If we are to answer that question, we will need to think about eternal life somewhat differently than we do.
 I believe eternal life is a kind of life, not merely the duration of our consciousness because we have made a religious statement.

 The Lord Jesus announced, “I am the Resurrection and the Life.”
-Now what does that mean?
+What does that mean?
 Is the Lord Jesus Christ actually eternal life?
 Is eternal life a person?
 Jesus did not say, in this instance, I will give you eternal life.
 He said, “I am the Life”!

-Since all of us are at different levels of learning to live by the body and blood of Jesus. then there are levels of eternal life.
-If this is true, then it would make sense for a Christian to make seeking more of eternal life, more of the Life of the Lord Jesus, the primary focus of his or her life.
+Since all of us are at different levels of learning to live by the body and blood of Jesus, then there are levels of eternal life.
+If this is true, then it would make sense for a Christian to make the primary focus of his or her life be seeking more eternal life, more Life of the Lord Jesus.

 Would you agree with that?
 Does what I have written make sense to you?

-Apparently we are dealing with various levels of eternal life, with some Christians having more eternal life than is true of others.
+Apparently, we are dealing with various levels of eternal life, with some Christians having more eternal life than others.
 You can see at a glance that we are referring to a kind of life, not to duration of consciousness.

 Let’s for a moment think about the Apostle Paul.
 Paul told us of his primary goal in life.
 Yet, I have never heard it preached.
 Have you?
 Isn’t that strange?